Autism, A High Risk of Hearing Loss

 - Severe to Profound Central Hearing Loss – Auditory Brainstem Response Test (ABR) assesses the inner ear’s cochlea and auditory pathways to the brain – requires no response

-Strabismus is when both eyes do not line up together like so:
+Strabismus is when both eyes do not line up together.

 One eye is closer to the nose.